Unlimited searches

 If you are basing your search on a display name, you are looking for a ghost.
 Always pivot your search back to the original, hard-coded username or the variations you generated.
 The username is the fixed address that the search tool can actually rely on.

 A user search is simple once you understand what information to start with.
 The process can be done using a name, a username, or a keyword that relates to the person you are trying to find.
+When text-based searches reach a dead end, profile images can become the most reliable way to continue.
 Below is a short guide that outlines the basic steps and helps you get more accurate results.

 - 1. Start with the information you already know.
 Begin by choosing the detail that is most unique.
 A username usually works best because it is less common than a name.
 If you only know the person’s name, consider adding one or two extra clues such as a hobby, city, or platform.